Health Management Resources: The HMR Program

-The HMR Program's goal is for participants to make lifestyle changes to lose weight and then maintain the weight loss.
-Specifically, the program's mission is to help participants learn ways to reduce fat in the diet, eat more fruits and vegetables, and increase daily physical activity.
-HMR programs attempt to reinforce the behavioral changes participants make to manage their weight by also helping with overall health management.
+The HMR program's mission is to help participants learn ways to reduce fat in the diet, eat more fruits and vegetables, and increase daily physical activity.
+The goal is to make lifestyle changes to lose weight, and then maintain the weight loss through the reinforcement of behavioral changes.

 The HMR Diet

 All HMR options use a diet of meal replacements (portion-controlled, packaged foods) to reduce food choice decisions.

 Weight-loss plans

 HMR offers a range of program options with varying degrees of structure.
 There is a clinical plan that includes medical supervision and face-to-face group coaching.
 Individuals may also choose less structured options which can be done with or without medical supervision in a clinic setting.
 HMR also offers several “at home” weight-loss plans.

 The Programs are divided into two phases: